webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-implementation/index.md

 ### Tagging option 3 - Asynchronous / Delayed

-Some companies choose to implement Optimize in a fully asynchonus manner.
+Some companies choose to implement Optimize in a fully asynchronous manner.
 The tag fill function in this manner - javascript will typically execute perfectly fine if run a little late - but you should note step 3 below, which would take place too late if the tag is async.

 #### What is an Asynchronous / Delayed tag?

 ... and why should it be avoided:

-This is where usres take our usual tag, and do one of the following:
+This is where users take our usual tag, and do one of the following:

 - Add an async attribute, which stops blocking the page and therefore hinders our ability to mask the page before it's revealed to users.
 - Add a defer attribute, which delays execution of the tag until the browser feels there's sufficient bandwidth.